 Module 3 covers the engineering of the infrastructure sectors, focusing on concrete aspects of planning and management within the waste, transportation and water sectors.
-This part includes exercises done in class and a lecture to clarify doubts.
+This part includes exercises done in class.

 Module 4 aims at providing concepts, tools and methods to understand how to describe and analyse infrastructure decision making processes throughout the phases of planning and management.
-This part includes exercises done in class and a lecture to clarify doubts.
+This part includes exercises done in class.